 I once knew a woman who reviewed local restaurants, told them what she was doing when dining there, and often got dinner on the house.
 She had a column in a local magazine and then eventually, her own blog.
 She had developed somewhat of a name for herself locally.
 This was before blogging was even known as such a huge thing.

 There are also plenty of publications in both print and online to pitch to.
-Scour these and even consider the possibility of going into business for yourself and have your own blog.
+Scour these and even consider the possibility of going into business for yourself and have your own blog, perhaps one that relies on food affiliate programs.

 But, let’s look at some of the best places to start with.